Vovan-VE/yii-migrate-shortcut/README.md

 Yii2 migration tool shortcut
 ============================

-Here are some tiny shel scripts to shortcut [Yii2](https://github.com/yiisoft/yii2) migration tool usage.
+Here are some tiny shell scripts to shortcut [Yii2](https://github.com/yiisoft/yii2) migration tool usage.

 What and why